snowflakedb/snowflake-connector-net/README.md

   * `{okta_url_endpoint}` is the URL for the endpoint for your Okta account (e.g. `https://<okta_account_name>.okta.com`).
   * `{login_name_for_IdP}` is your login name for your IdP.

+In v2.0.4 and later releases, you can configure the driver to connect through a proxy server.
 The following example configures the driver to connect through the proxy server `myproxyserver` on port `8888`.
 The driver authenticates to the proxy server as the user `test` with the password `test`:

 ```cs
 using (IDbConnection conn = new SnowflakeDbConnection())